EziGo96/Memory_Augmented_CL_Exp_replay_FisherEWC/README.md

 **Brief analysis of the model's performance and future improvements**

 **Task2 (identifying classes 2 & 3):**

 the model performs similarly with experience replay to what it does without any memory augmentation during continiual learning

 **Task1 (identifying classes 0 & 1):**

-the performance of the model has slightly degraded as compared to its original performance (accuracy dropped from 93% to 81% due to driop in recall for each class) but the model retains most of its previous knowledge from Task 1 and also performs well on Task 2.
+the performance of the model has slightly degraded as compared to its original performance (accuracy dropped from 93% to 81% due to drop in recall for each class) but the model retains most of its previous knowledge from Task 1 and also performs well on Task 2.
 Only 20% of the data from Task1 was used for creating the replay buffer.

 **Future Improvements**